 Do you stock up on canned goods in your pantry?
 This is a good idea because it is cheaper, more convenient and saves a lot of time.
-It may amaze you to know that corn also offer a lot of nutritional benefits too!
+It may amaze you to know that corn also offers a lot of nutritional benefits too!

 It’s true, having several canned goods in my kitchen is essential, and corn is one of them.
-There are a number of varieties, including creamy kernels, whole, niblets and even young corn.
+There are a number of varieties, including creamy kernels, whole, niblets, and even young corn.
 It’s very versatile when you are cooking.

 What do you often use?
 You can store these cans in your pantry for an average of 5 years and use them in numerous recipes.
-It’s just a case of grab, open and cook.
+It’s just a case of grab, open, and cook.
 Zap!

 Do you know how to cook canned corn?
 I bet you do – in 4 different ways.
 I will surprise you!
 Are you interested?
 Let’s do it!

-There are 4 ways to cook canned corn - on the top of the stove or in microwave, oven and slow cooker.
+There are 4 ways to cook canned corn – on the top of the stove or in the microwave, oven and slow cooker.
 It is a very simple process, so we will quickly go through them one by one.
 Shall we start?

 1. Use the can opener to open the canned corn.
 You can also buy the kind with ring pulls to make it easier.
 If you don’t have a can opener, make use of a knife when opening.
 But, if you’re not skilled at this, it could be dangerous.